Populations

 class openfisca_core.populations.Population(entity)[source]

-Calculate the variable variable_name for the entity and the period period, using the variable formula if it exists.
+Calculate variable_name for period, using the formula if it exists.

 Return type: